MGTheTrain/helm-chart-and-kustomization-samples/README.md

 ```

 2. Create a PR in order to merge from `feature/xyz` branch into the `main` branch
 3. Observe if the changes of the Helm charts synchronize with the Kubernetes cluster.
-Utilize for ArgoCD the Web UI
+Utilize for ArgoCD the Web UI.
+You might consider [port forwarding](https://github.com/MGTheTrain/gitops-ftw?tab=readme-ov-file#port-forwarding) with granted access to the k8s resources